In Pittsburgh, Pennsylvania, First Degree Felonies (F1) are the most serious crimes that you can commit.

 Your sentencing judge will look at your prior criminal record and the OGS score for your crime when sentencing you.
 If your OGS score is low and you have few previous convictions, your guideline sentence will be shorter.
 Trial judges in Pennsylvania have discretionary power and are allowed to pass sentences that differ from the guidelines if mitigating or aggravating factors are involved.Mandatory Minimum Sentences

 In Pittsburgh, Pennsylvania, some offenses require mandatory minimum punishments.
 This means the judge will have to sentence you to prison for a specified number of years.
-In these cases, the judge is not allowed to give you a lighter sentence, despite mitigating or aggravating factors.How can a Pittsburgh Criminal Lawyer Help You?
+In these cases, the judge is not allowed to give you a lighter sentence, despite mitigating or aggravating factors.How can a Criminal Lawyer in Pittsburgh Help You?

-If you hire one of our Pittsburgh criminal lawyers, he will not only explain in detail the charges against you, he will look for mitigating factors that will work in your favor, and prepare a compelling defense.
+If you hire one of our criminal lawyers, he will not only explain in detail the charges against you, he will look for mitigating factors that will work in your favor, and prepare a compelling defense.
 He will help you decide your best course of action.

 Under The Pennsylvania Criminal Code, offense classes and gravity scores are defined in Title 204, Chapter 303.